Online CBT Therapy for Pregnancy After Miscarriage, Stillbirth, and Baby Loss

 Acceptance and Commitment Therapy (ACT)

-→ Learn how to feel without being overwhelmed
+→ Learn how to sit with fear without being consumed by it

-→ Hold space for both hope and fear
+→ Hold space for both grief and cautious hope — without forcing “positivity”

 ✿